Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

   - Sandia
   - Fujitsu
   - open HPC
-related_project:
+related_projects:
   - HPCAI
 category: Blog
 author: paul.isaacs
 ---

 We have previously reflected on the first step for ARM into HPC ([High Performance Computing and Linaro - Mar.2018](/blog/high-performance-computing-and-linaro/)).
 Since then, Linaro has been working to increase awareness of the successes within the [High Performance Computing ARM ecosystem](https://static.linaro.org/assets/HighPerformanceComputingARMecosystem-small.pdf).
 High Performance Computing now forms a key part of our Linaro Connect activities ([Connect Resources](/engineering/high-performance-computing/)) and more recently our virtual conferences, due to Covid-19, ([Linaro Tech Days](https://connect.linaro.org/resources/ltd20/ltd20-106/)) for 2020.

 At Supercomputing 2019 we saw the public viewing of Fujitsu’s A64FX ([SC’19](https://www.fujitsu.com/global/solutions/business-technology/tc/events/sc19/)) and some of the first sales outside of Japan, in 2020, including another one of Linaro’s members, Sandia National Labs ([FX700](https://share-ng.sandia.gov/news/resources/news_releases/green_processor/)).
 Sandia, is the notable home of [Astra, the first Arm supercomputer](https://en.wikichip.org/wiki/supercomputers/astra) to join the Top500 list in 2018 and exceed 1 Petaflops (2.332 Petaflops using over 5000 [Marvell ThunderX2](https://www.marvell.com/products/server-processors/thunderx2-arm-processors.html) processors).
 Marvell continues to be another highly valued member of Linaro.

 The A64FX is the first processor to support a 512-bit hardware implementation of Arm’s Scalable Vector Extension ([SVE](https://developer.arm.com/docs/100891/latest/sve-overview/introducing-sve)).
-Fujitsu gave a talk in early 2019 to introduce the components that would make up their next Supercomputer (*[A64FX](https://static.linaro.org/assets/A64FXTheFirstSVE.pdf)*).
+Fujitsu gave a talk in early 2019 to introduce the components that would make up their next Supercomputer (_[A64FX](https://static.linaro.org/assets/A64FXTheFirstSVE.pdf)_).
 That next Supercomputer is now here, today June 22nd 2020, Riken’s Fugaku is the No.1 Supercomputer in the world according to the [Top500 bi-annual review](https://www.top500.org/news/japan-captures-top500-crown-arm-powered-supercomputer/).
 In just 2 years since Arm based systems entered the Top500 Fugaku can compute 415.53 Petaflops.
 This is a 200x increase in processing while only a 20x increase in power consumption from Astra.

 A key component of SVE for the software developer is to code once and be bit-length agnostic from 128 bits up to 2048 bits in 128 bit increments for vector processing.
 A detailed look was provided by Fujitsu at Linaro's March [Tech Days](https://www.youtube.com/watch?v=OL_ZiXuZXyk).
 A developer’s application can auto-configure for respective hardware implementation.
 This has enabled developers to code in [256-bit software emulated environments](https://hub.docker.com/r/linaro/gem5-riken-open) and have the code automatically run optimised on and for the 512-bit hardware unchanged.

 **Overview of Single-Instruction-Multiple-Data (SIMD)**

-Scalable Vector Extension (*[SVE](https://static.linaro.org/assets/SVE-a-sneak-peek.pdf))* is an implementation of single-instruction-multiple-data ([SIMD](https://developer.arm.com/architectures/instruction-sets/simd-isas)).
+Scalable Vector Extension (_[SVE](https://static.linaro.org/assets/SVE-a-sneak-peek.pdf))_ is an implementation of single-instruction-multiple-data ([SIMD](https://developer.arm.com/architectures/instruction-sets/simd-isas)).
 A simple explanation would be to apply the same instruction across data loaded into multiple registers.
 For example it could be that values are increased by a fixed amount, or a bitwise operation performed in parallel.

 The single-instruction-multiple-data process benefits large volumes of similar data such as that found in graphics calculations and machine learning networks.